rgglez/gettext-translator/gettext_translator/README.md

 ![GitHub issues](https://img.shields.io/github/issues/rgglez/gettext-translator)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/rgglez/gettext-translator)

-## IMPORTANT

-This README is work in progress.
-More detailed information will come soon.

 ## Gettext Cloud Translator

 This program allows to translate .po files, as used by [gettext](https://www.gnu.org/software/gettext/) using different cloud services.
 Currently it works with Microsoft Azure Translator, but the plan is to rewrite the functionality of the ChatGPT backend.